tcsatc/V-ALIGN/README.txt

 - System Requirements: Linux, g++ compiler, graphviz tool support (if you want to visualize the alignment output)

+- valign tool required the MVFS set to be input as a separate file consisting of a new line separated list of feedback vertex set.

-- The MFVS implementation from the MFVS project (https://github.com/ablondin/mfvs/) is used as a library to compute the Minimum Feedback Vertex Set.
-A version of this code is present in the MFVSImp folder.
+[ For instance, the MFVS implementation from the MFVS project (https://github.com/ablondin/mfvs/) could be used to create the MFVS vertex list ]

 Usage: ./valign [OPTION]...
 [FILE]...
 Arguments.